-When setting up a new office space, deciding whether or not to use cubicles can be tricky.
-They have definite benefits in terms of privacy and cutting down on distractions, but not every office team will thrive in a cubicle setting.
+When setting up a new office space, you may be faced with the decision: To cube or not to cube?
+Choosing the right answer can be tricky because while cubicles offer privacy and at least some protection from distractions, not every office team will thrive in a cubicle setting.

 What Your Employees Actually Do.
-Employees who talk on the phone or to the public all day will likely need a little more privacy, whereas those who spend most of their time typing on a computer might work better in an open space plan.
+Employees who work alone or handle sensitive material may desire more privacy, while those who need collaborative space will do better in an open plan office.
 Make sure each employee has the right space to foster their productivity.

 Aesthetics and Image.
-If you have a team of artists or designers who frequently collaborate, an airy, open aesthetic will work better than a series of cubicles.
-Staff will have more freedom to interact, and the open space will be more appealing to their creative nature.
+If you have a team of artists or designers who thrive on interaction, an airy, open aesthetic will work better than a series of cubicles.
+Staff will have more freedom to communicate, and the open space will be more appealing to their creative nature.

 Sound.
 Cubicles give a sense of privacy, but they’re definitely not soundproof.
 If you do choose the cubicle route, acoustic floor coverings and ceiling panels should also be part of the plan to reduce office noise.